-MATH 564: Evolutionary DynamicsMeeting Times: Tuesday, Thursday, 11:00 - 12:30
+MATH 564: Evolutionary DynamicsMeeting Times: Monday, 10am-12pm & Wednesday, 10-11am

-First Class: Monday, January 5th
+First Class: Wednesday, September 5th

 Evolution is the unifying theme in biology.
 Evolutionary processes are responsible for the emergence of the rich variety of species across the planet.
 Cooperation represents one of the key organizing principles in evolution, and the history of life and of societies could not have unfolded without the repeated cooperative integration of lower level units into higher level entities.
 Evolutionary theories have attracted increasing attention from other behavioral disciplines including sociology and economics.
 This has led to the notion of cultural evolution aiming at a better understanding of human cooperation including the emergence of social norms.
 Cultural evolution follows the same basic selection principle as biological evolution but the lack of the genetic constraints of mutation, recombination and inheritance results in a largely unexplored dynamics governed by the more flexible mechanisms of innovation, learning and imitation.

 This course provides a sound introduction into mathematical models of evolution and the theory of games.
 Modeling techniques that are covered include: stochastic dynamics of invasion and fixation of mutants in a finite population; evolutionary game theory and frequency dependent selection -- each agents' performance is affected by everyone else; adaptive dynamics and the process of diversification and speciation through evolutionary branching; modeling spatially structured populations.
 In all cases the link to current challenges in research is emphasized by student presentations and discussions of the literature as well as by identifying potential research questions.
-Each student develops his/her own small research project in consultation with the instructor.
+Each student develops his/her own research project in consultation with the instructor.
 At the end of the term, all students hand in a written report, present their project to the class and participate in a peer review process assessing the projects of their fellow students.